The two primary types of inflammatory bowel disease (IBD) are

 Inflammatory bowel disease affects people of all ages but usually begins before age 30, typically from age 14 to 24.
 A few people have their first attack between the ages of 50 and 70.
 IBD is most common among people of Northern European and Anglo-Saxon descent and is 2 to 4 times more common among Ashkenazi Jews than non-Jewish whites who live in the same region.
 Both sexes are equally affected.
 First-degree relatives (mother, father, sister, or brother) of people with IBD have a 4- to 20-fold increased risk of developing IBD.
 The tendency to run in families is much higher in Crohn disease than ulcerative colitis.

-Sometimes IBD causes inflammation in other parts of the body such as the joints, eyes, mouth, liver, gallbladder, and skin.
+Sometimes IBD can affect other parts of the body such as the joints, eyes, mouth, liver, gallbladder, and skin.
 IBD also increases the risk of cancer in areas of the intestine that are affected.

 To make a diagnosis of inflammatory bowel disease, a doctor must first exclude other possible causes of inflammation.
 For example, infection with parasites or bacteria may cause inflammation.
 Therefore, the doctor does several tests.

-Stool samples are analyzed for evidence of a bacterial or parasitic infection (acquired during travel, for example), including a type of bacterial infection (Clostridium difficile infection) that can result from antibiotic use.
+Stool samples are analyzed for evidence of a bacterial or parasitic infection (acquired during travel, for example), including a type of bacterial infection (Clostridioides difficile infection [formerly Clostridium difficile]) that can result from antibiotic use.

-Tissue samples may be taken from the lining of the rectum during sigmoidoscopy (an examination of the sigmoid colon using a viewing tube) and examined microscopically for evidence of other causes of colon inflammation (colitis).
+Tissue samples may be taken from the lining of the digestive tract during endoscopy (an examination of the digestive tract using a viewing tube) and examined microscopically for evidence of other causes of inflammation of the colon (colitis) or inflammation of the last part of the small intestine (ileum).
 This removal and examination of tissue is called a biopsy.

-Doctors also consider other disorders that cause similar abdominal symptoms such as irritable bowel syndrome, ischemic colitis (which occurs more often in people older than 50), malabsorption, certain gynecologic disorders in women, and celiac disease.
-The doctor may do imaging studies, such as x-rays, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen, to rule out other disorders.
+Doctors also consider other disorders that cause similar abdominal symptoms such as irritable bowel syndrome, ischemic colitis (which occurs more often in people older than 50), malabsorption syndromes, including celiac disease, and certain gynecologic disorders in women.
+The doctor may do imaging studies, such as x-rays, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen to rule out other disorders.
 The doctor may do video capsule endoscopy to evaluate the intestines of people who have Crohn disease.

-Although there is no cure for IBD, many drugs (see Table: Drugs That Reduce Bowel Inflammation Caused by Crohn Disease and see Table: Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis), including aminosalicylates, corticosteroids, immunomodulating drugs, biologic agents, and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.
+Although there is no cure for IBD, many drugs (see Table: Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis and see Table: Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis), including aminosalicylates, corticosteroids, immunomodulating drugs, biologic agents, and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.

 People with very severe disease sometimes need surgery.